Amy Okuda

 Amy Okuda is an American actress.
-She portrayed Julia Sasaki on the Netflix comedy-drama Atypical (2017–2021), where she was a series regular during the first two seasons.
-Okuda is most well-known as Tinkerballa in the popular web series The Guild.
+She portrayed Julia Sasaki on the Netflix comedy-drama Atypical (2017–2021) and Tinkerballa/April Lou in the web series The Guild.

 Early life

 Okuda was born in Torrance, California.
 Her early years focused on basketball, which she played from the age of five.
 She began dancing in the seventh grade and took up acting a few years later.

 Career

-She has appeared in television commercials and music videos as a dancer.
-She has modeled in print ads for Apple laptops and Verizon, has been in commercials for Shoe Carnival and Japanese soft-drink company Suntory, and done voice-over work for AT&T.

 In 2007, she landed a role in the TV show Californication with David Duchovny.
 Also in 2007, Okuda got the role of Tinkerballa in The Guild, her first recurring role.
 As of the end of season four, she has been in all of the show's episodes, with the exception of a few Season 3 episodes where her character was mentioned but not seen.

 In 2010, she appeared in a short educational film about the Spitzer Space Telescope.
 While flying to Saturn, she observes a giant ring newly discovered in 2009 by NASA's Spitzer Space Telescope.

 In 2011, she appeared in the Break.com original music video "Tonight, I'm Frakking You" which is a science fiction and video game parody of the song "Tonight (I'm Lovin' You)" by Enrique Iglesias.
 In the video, she appears along with Alessandra Torresani, Kunal Nayyar, and Matthew Brown.

 In November 2011, she was cast in a horror-social satire film titled Chastity Bites.
 She plays queen bee "mean girl" Ashley Thorne.

 In June 2012, she played Samantha in the YouTube channel YOMYOMF's series BFFs.
 Later that month, Amy played a recurring role in the web series Away We Happened on the YouTube channel Wong Fu Productions.
 The film starred Jen Chae and Victor Kim.

-In April 2013, she appeared in the episode "The Bachelor" of The Middle (season 4, episode 19) as Sue's Tennis opponent, and on the Tabletop web series.
+In April 2013, she appeared in the episode "The Bachelor" of The Middle (season 4, episode 19) as Sue's Tennis opponent, and on the TableTop web series.